microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing Bookstore apps and shell GitOps and OSM 02](./capi_osm09.png)

-- Optional, do you want to reset the traffic split demo?
-If yes, follow the below steps to reset bookstore counters.
+- Optional, you may want to reset the traffic split demo to start over with the counters at zero.
+If so, follow the below steps to reset the bookstore counters.

   - Browse to the _ResetBookstore.ps1_ script placed under _C:\ArcBox\GitOps_.
 The script will:
     - Connect to _ArcBox-CAPI-Data_ cluster